particle-iot/docs/src/content/webhooks.md

 Limits by User
 ---

 A user by default may trigger a hook up to 10 times per minute for every core that is registered to their account.
+A user may create up to 20 webhooks total.